hjagodzinski/C-Mock/README.md

 This is neither a patch to nor fork of Google Mock.
 This is just a set of headers providing a way to use tools for mock methods with mock functions in tests.

 C Mock is not intended to promote a bad design.
-Its goal is to aid the developers test their code.
+Its goal is to aid the developers to test their code.

-Before use of C Mock the following reading is recommended:
+Before the use of C Mock the following reading is recommended:

 * [My code calls a static/global function.
 Can I mock it?][2]
 * [Defeat "Static Cling"][3]